10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 All text strings in a project should be internationalized using core localization functions.
 Even if the project does not currently dictate a need for translatable strings, this practice ensures translation-readiness should a future need arise.

+WordPress provides a myriad of [localization functionality](https://codex.wordpress.org/I18n_for_WordPress_Developers).
+Engineers should familiarize themselves with features such as [pluralization](https://codex.wordpress.org/I18n_for_WordPress_Developers#Plurals) and [disambiguation](https://codex.wordpress.org/I18n_for_WordPress_Developers#Disambiguation_by_context) so translations are flexible and translators have the information they need to work accurately.

+Samuel Wood (Otto) put together a guide to WordPress internationalization best practices, and engineers should take time to familiarize themselves with its guidance: [Internationalization: You’re probably doing it wrong](http://ottopress.com/2012/internationalization-youre-probably-doing-it-wrong/)

 Localizing a project differs from the core approach in two distinct ways:
 * A unique text domain should be used with all localization functions
 * Internationalized output should always be escaped

-Samuel Wood (Otto) put together a guide to WordPress internationalization best practices, and engineers should take time to familiarize themselves with its guidance: [Internationalization: You’re probably doing it wrong](http://ottopress.com/2012/internationalization-youre-probably-doing-it-wrong/)
 ##### Text Domains

 Each project should leverage a unique text domain for its strings.
 Text domains should be lowercase, alphanumeric, and use hyphens to separate multiple words: `tenup-project-name`.